section-engineering-education/engineering-education/content/articles/handpose-detection-using-mediapipe-and-python/index.md

 ---
 Handpose recognition is a deep learning technique that allows you to detect different points on your hand.
 These points on your hand are commonly referred to as landmarks.
 These landmarks consist of joints, tips, and bases of your fingers.
 <!--more-->
 [MediaPipe](https://google.github.io/mediapipe/solutions/hands) provides many customizable ML pre-trained models.
 The handpose model is one of their latest releases.
 With researchers aiming to democratize AI using such amazing pre-trained models, it is important that we can understand ML with only a few lines of code.
 This tutorial aims to show you how to build your very own Handpose detector using MediaPipe and Python.
-You'll be able to use your computer's webcam to track the joints in your hands, and in real-time.
+You'll be able to use your computer's webcam to track the joints in your hands.

 ### Prerequistes
 To follow along with this tutorial, you'll need to be familiar with: